isomerpages/mlaw-lsb/notices-and-announcements/notices/_posts/2021-11-01-lsb-notice-renewal-of-practising-certificate-for-2022.md

-The required forms to be completed and submitted to us for your renewal can be found in the “Forms” section of the LSB website <https://lsb.mlaw.gov.sg>, which are attached here for your convenience.
+The required forms to be completed and submitted to LSB for your renewal can be found in the “Forms” section of the LSB website <https://lsb.mlaw.gov.sg>, which are attached here for your convenience.